|Prerequisites for Module|

 Indicative Module Content

-The module seeks to examine the relationship between the ideas of the free or democratic press and the practice of investigative journalism.
-Computer assisted research and reporting (CARR); investigative research design; information gathering strategies; advanced feature writing; freelancing; participant and non-participant observation; advanced interviewing; journalistic case studies; ethics; characteristics of investigative journalists; editorial management; professionalism; advanced news gathering; news sense.
+The module seeks to examine the relationship between the ideas of the free or democratic press and the practices of journalism.
+Content will include: regulation; ethics; database searching; developing news, feature and writing for new media, investigative research design; information gathering strategies; freelancing; participant and non-participant observation; advanced interviewing; journalistic case studies; ethics; characteristics of news and investigative journalists; editorial management; professionalism; advanced news gathering; news sense and news values.

 Indicative Student Workload